 - "57821" references the earlier "Sir Greendown."

 - "Babopbyeya" references the title of the earlier track "Neon Valley Street," which is also a Non-Appearing Title.

 - Happens with pretty much the complete output of The Olivia Tremor Control.
 References to the "Cubist Castle," "the bark and below it," and "black foliage" abound.

 - "The Shattered Fortress" by Dream Theater is made up entirely of these — all the lyrics are taken from previous songs in the "AA Suite" series of songs.

-- Frank Zappa was very fond of this, as part of what he called "conceptual continuity".
+- Frank Zappa was very fond of this, as part of what he called "conceptual continuity."
 Common examples in his lyrics include references to poodles named Fido, muffins, the mythical groupie/singer Suzy Creamcheese, and the term "conceptual continuity" itself.
-Of course, he started his career with what some consider to be the first concept album ever.
+Of course, he started his career with what some consider to be the first concept album ever, Freak Out.
 Note that Suzy even has her own article on the other Wiki.

 - The line "Every tear, a waterfall" appears in "Paradise"; "Every Teardrop Is A Waterfall" is also a song on the album.

 - Fleetwood Mac has the following lines (or at least very similiar lines) appear in both "Illume [9/11]" and "Destiny Rules" on the album Say You Will:

 I like the coastal cities, I like the lights